-The ASQ-3 is to be administered when the child is 4 months of age, and at the child's age of 8, 16, 24, 30, 36, 48 and 60 months.
+The ASQ-3 is to be administered at least once before the child is 6 months of age, and at the child's age of 9, 12,18, 24, 30, 36, 48 and 60 months.
 The correct ASQ-3 is to be administered according to the ASQ-3 age administration chart in the ASQ-3 User Guide.
-There is a one-month window on either side of the target age, to complete the screen.
-The ASQ-3 is to be entered into SPHERE within 4 weeks of completion, on the individual child's record.
+There is a one-month window on either side of the target age, to complete the screen except for the 9-month screen.
+The ASQ-3 is to be entered into DAISEY within 4 weeks of completion, on the individual child's record.
+It is important to check with the most current screening schedule to verify due dates for this and other screens as they change frequently depending on funding sources requirements.